 If any of these conditions appear for the first time while using the Pill, stop taking it at once and tell your doctor.
-In the meantime, use non-hormonal (barrier) methods of contraception (such as condoms or a diaphragm).
+In the meantime use nonhormonal (barrier) methods of contraception (such as condoms or a diaphragm)

-- Do not take this medicine if you are pregnant or think you might be pregnant. - Do not take this medicine if the expiry date (EXP) printed on the pack has - Do not take this medicine if the packaging is torn, shows signs of tampering or it does not look quite right. - Do not give this medicine to a child.
+- You are pregnant or think you might be pregnant. - The expiry date (EXP) printed on the pack has passed. - The packaging is torn, shows signs of tampering or it does not look quite right. - Do not give this medicine to a child.